ExaScience/bpmf/docs/1_intro.md

 If you download from GitHub, do not forget to checkout the EuroMPI16 branch.

-and also has been preloaded on ARCHER.

 ### Getting the files on ARCHER

+The files also have been preloaded on ARCHER.
 Run this command on ARCHER to expand the tutorial in a subdirectory called `bpmf`:

 `tar xzf /work/y14/shared/eurompi/bpmf.tar.gz`